 - 1. Configure the ICx input for one of the available Peripheral Pin Select pins. - 2.
-If Synchronous mode is to be used, disable the sync source before proceeding. - 3.
-Make sure that any previous data has been removed from the FIFO by reading ICxBUF until the ICBNE bit (ICxCON1<3>) is cleared. - 4.
-Set the SYNCSEL bits (ICxCON2<4:0>) to the desired sync/trigger source. - 5.
-Set the ICTSEL bits (ICxCON1<12:10>) for the desired clock source. - 6.
+If Synchronous mode is to be used, disable the sync source before proceeding. - Make sure that any previous data has been removed from the FIFO by reading ICxBUF until the ICBNE bit (ICxCON1<3>) is cleared. - 4.
+Set the SYNCSEL bits (ICxCON2<4:0>) to the desired sync/trigger source. - Set the ICTSEL bits (ICxCON1<12:10>) for the desired clock source.
+If the desired clock source is running, set the ICTSEL bits before the Input Capture module is enabled for proper synchronization with the desired clock source. - 6.
 Set the ICI bits (ICxCON1<6:5>) to the desired interrupt frequency - 7.
 Select Synchronous or Trigger mode operation: - a) Check that the SYNCSEL bits are not set to '00000'. - b) For Synchronous mode, clear the ICTRIG bit (ICxCON2<7>). - c) For Trigger mode, set ICTRIG and clear the TRIGSTAT bit (ICxCON2<6>). - 8.
 Set the ICM bits (ICxCON1<2:0>) to the desired operational mode. - 9.
 Enable the selected trigger/sync source.